• Skip to main content

 Versión en español

-I still remember the first time I traveled to Buenos Aires, Argentina’s capital, and for four days, our breakfast was Argentinian Medialunas and a coffee.
-They are the perfect snack also for midafternoon.
-They are widely popular and always available in Argentina and have also been adopted in Chile, my home country.Argentinian Medialunas
+I remember first traveling to Buenos Aires, Argentina's capital.
+For four days, our breakfast was Argentinian Medialunas and a coffee.
+They are also the perfect mid-afternoon snack.
+They are widely popular and always available in Argentina.
+They have also been adopted in Chile, my home country.Argentinian Medialunas

 Are croissants and Medialunas the same?

-No, Medialunas are between a brioche and a croissant, made with a sweet enriched (eggs and butter) dough with many layers and a subtle hint of lemon and vanilla.
+No, Medialunas are between a brioche and a croissant.
+They are made with a sweet, enriched (eggs and butter) dough with many layers and a subtle hint of lemon and vanilla.
 The sweetness is restrained.

 Medialunas are a little challenging to make but fabulous to eat.
 They can be frozen and popped in the microwave or toaster for a real treat.
 Don’t forget to try them if you ever go to Argentina.